10 virtual interview tips: How to prepare effectively

 Takeaway - Virtual interviews are here to stay

-Plan, prepare and be confident and positive.
+Plan, prepare, be confident and stay positive.

 It’s also important to make sure the room you’re video interviewing in is quiet and free of distractions so that the interviewer only needs to focus on you.
 Follow these tips and you’re sure to make a great first impression.
 Good luck in your interview!